-The report includes all students who have been identified to meet any of the 31a at risk factors and have been coded “3060” in MSDS in the same district for two out of three collections in a given school year.
-A student is considered “at-risk” if the student meets any of the following risk factors:
+The report includes all at-risk students who have been coded “3060” in MSDS in the same district for two out of three collections in a given school year.
+A student is considered “at-risk” if they meet any of the following risk factors:

-- has a family history of school failure, incarceration, or substance abuse
+- Family history of school failure, incarceration or substance abuse

-This report is provided in order to meet the legislative mandates contained within the School State Act in regards to At-Risk students.
+This report is provided to meet the legislative mandates in the School State Act in regards to At-Risk students.
 For more information about Section 31a At Risk refer to the Section 31a FAQ document.

 The report is updated annually in early spring.
 See the Recently Posted Reports page for when the report was last updated.

-Due to the suspension of state assessments, assessment data for the 2019-20 school year is not available for M-STEP, MI-Access, SAT, PSAT, or ACT WorkKeys.
-In response to the COVID-19 pandemic, the United States Education Department (USED) issued a waiver of the federal requirement that Michigan students take statewide summative assessments during the 2019-20 school year, as well as for waivers of related accountability and report card requirements.
+Due to the suspension of state assessments, assessment data for the 2019-20 school year was not available for M-STEP, MI-Access, SAT, PSAT, or ACT WorkKeys.
+In response to the COVID-19 pandemic, the United States Education Department waived the federal requirement that Michigan students take statewide summative assessments during the 2019-20 school year, as well as related accountability and report card requirements.
 Executive Order 2020-65 waived state requirements for these assessments.
+As such, the 11th grade College Readiness three-year trend data includes school years 2018-19, 2020-21, and 2021-22.

 - An 8th grade PSAT mathematics tile was added in school year 2018-19 as an accountability measure.